Governance and Management

 Opportunity Financial Impact Management Approach / Our Response

 Designing and building our homes to be more energy efficient and adapted to a changing climate.
 Increased market value of homes due to reduced running costs and increased comfort for residents.
-Our Scope 3 science-based targets commit us to building more efficient homes; overheating and flooding risk assessments are undertaken on each development and climate change adaptation measures incorporated into the design.
+Our Scope 3 science-based target commits us to building more efficient homes; overheating and flooding risk assessments are undertaken on each development and climate change adaptation measures incorporated into the design.

 Demonstrating a strong strategy and performance in climate change can help us to support local planning authorities in addressing the climate emergency.
 Ability to acquire land and obtain planning permission.
 Climate action is incorporated within our business strategy, Our Vision 2030, highlighting its strategic importance within our business.